Antsamotady/laravel6-test-dashdoard/README.md

-# Travellist - Laravel Demo App
+# Antsamotady - Laravel Demo App

 This is a Laravel 6 demo application to support our Laravel guides.